swannodette/swannodette.github.com/_posts/2013-03-09-logic-programming-is-underrated.md

 with a list comprehension.
 Note that I freely use `run*` over `run 1`, it makes no difference.

-It's worth pondering exactly how a generic solution like this with no goal reordering can outperform a tuned list comprehension.
+It's worth pondering exactly how a solution like this with no goal reordering can outperform a tuned list comprehension especially consdering the copious use of unification, constraints, membero and other costly high level stuff.

 In summary, do you need logic programming to solve logic puzzles?
 *Absolutely not!* Should you implement logic puzzles using core.logic?